shacklettbp/madrona/README.md

 * A high-throughput Madrona rewrite of the [Overcooked AI environment](https://github.com/HumanCompatibleAI/overcooked_ai), a multi-agent learning environment based on the cooperative video game.
 Check out this repo for a Colab notebook that allows you to train overcooked agents that demonstrate optimal play in about two minutes.

 ### [Hide and Seek](https://github.com/shacklettbp/gpu_hideseek)
-* A reimplementation of OpenAI's "Hide and Seek" environment from the paper [Emergent Tool Use from Multi-Agent Autocurricula](https://openai.com/research/emergent-tool-use).
+* A reimplementation of OpenAI's "Hide and Seek" environment from the paper [Emergent Tool Use from Multi-Agent Autocurricula](https://openai.com/research/emergent-tool-use) (Baker 2020).

 ### [Hanabi](https://github.com/bsarkar321/madrona_rl_envs/tree/main/src/hanabi_env#hanabi-environment)
   * A Madrona version of the Hanabi card game based on Deepmind's [Hanabi Learning Environment](https://www.deepmind.com/publications/the-hanabi-challenge-a-new-frontier-for-ai-research).